 End-users have the option to request a copy of the chat transcript.
 To do this, they must supply their email address.
 This email address is not recorded against the end-user profile, and is used only to service the request for the transcript.

-The Support SDK enables you to add Help Center search and articles, ticket creation and updates, and ‘Rate My App’ functionality into your Android and iOS apps.
+The Support SDK enables you to add Help Center search and articles, ticket creation, and ticket update functionality into your Android and iOS apps.

 A note on price plans